Topological Entropy Bounds for Hyperbolic Plateaus of the H\'enon Map

-To obtain lower bounds on entropy, we compute a semi-conjugate symbolic dynamical system using the approach described in \cite{dft}, which is ultimately based on the Conley index (again, we refer the reader to Section 2 of that paper for background).
-The technique consists of three main steps: \begin{enumerate} \item Discretize the phase space by overlaying a grid of boxes and compute a rigorous enclosure for the dynamics on these boxes. \item Find a Conley index pair among the boxes and determine the Conley index for this pair using \cite{homcubes}. \item Compute a subshift from the index which is semi-conjugate to the original system. \end{enumerate} This approach is very general, and in principle could be applied to systems of arbitrary dimension.
+To obtain lower bounds on topological entropy, we compute a semi-conjugate symbolic dynamical system using the DFT method, which is based on the discrete Conley index.
+We use this method largely as a black box, and hence give only a rough sketch of the technique here and refer the reader to Day et al.~\cite{dft} for the full details.
+At a high level, the method consists of three main steps: \begin{enumerate}[I.] \item Discretize a compact subset of the phase space by constructing a grid $\G$ of boxes, and compute a rigorous enclosure for the dynamics on these boxes as described in Section~\ref{sec:combinatorial}. \item Find a combinatorial index pair from these boxes and determine the Conley index for this pair using~\cite{homcubes}. \item From the index, compute a subshift to which the original system is semi-conjugate. \end{enumerate} This approach is very general, and in principle could be applied to systems of arbitrary dimension.
 A major benefit to using this method here, however, is that in our setting it is completely automated.
 As long as one knows roughly where in the phase space the invariant objects of interest are, one can simply plug in the parameters and compute.
-This complete automation allows us to compute entropy bounds for the H\'{e}non map at many different parameter values without any extra manual effort.
-For this paper, a total of 58 parameter values were studied.
+See Section~\ref{sec:implementation} for more details on the implementation.